''This is a 'thank you' for the excellent Oman trip in February. Neatly missing the worst of the English winter, and

 Oman is isolated from the rest of Arabia by a vast desert named the Empty Quarter.
 This desert encroaches into the middle of the country thereby dividing it up, roughly, into three zones: the Indian influenced north; the central desert and the African influenced south.

-The trees and pools around our guesthouse attract Desert Wheatears, Eastern Black Redstarts, and Ménétries’ and Asian Desert Warblers, while Hoopoe Larks often display at this time.
+The trees and pools around our guesthouse attract Desert Wheatears, Eastern Black Redstarts, and Ménétries’s and Asian Desert Warblers, while Hoopoe Larks often display at this time.
 The list of migrant birds and rarities here is amazing.
 Even the Grey Hypocolius has wintered recently; we have seen them on our last three visits.

 Our drive back to the southern coastal region takes us through a mountain pass that is excellent for South Arabian Wheatear, Arabian Partridge and Long-billed Pipit.
 Our first groups of Tristram’s Grackles should be seen in the frankincense trees that grow here and once provided Oman with its biggest trading resource.

 In the quiet seaside town of Salalah we will settle into the fabulous Salalah Hilton for a luxurious four night stay on the coast, with Ruppell’s Weavers, Graceful Prinias and Shining Sunbirds in the gardens.
-Masked Boobies and Indo-pacific Humpback Dolphins feed just offshore.
+Masked Boobies and Indo-Pacific Humpback Dolphins feed just offshore.
 Ospreys are frequent, and Socotra Cormorants pass by.
 Brown Booby and sometimes the scarce Masked Booby can be seen.

 This region has a monsoon season, so the vegetation is quite different.
 Acacia and Baobab trees are found, giving the area a real African feel.
 African Silverbill replaces its Indian sister-species.
 Fan-tailed Raven is the common corvid, Verreaux’s Eagle is resident and the striking African Rock Bunting is easily seen.
 Wooded valleys are home to Palestine Sunbird, African Paradise Flycatcher, Arabian Warbler, White-breasted White-eye and Black-crowned Tchagra.
 Fruiting fig trees are worth checking for the handsome Bruce’s Green Pigeon.
 The coastal lagoons have a good range of wintering waterbirds including Ferruginous Duck, Intermediate Egret and Pheasant-tailed Jacana.

-There are a couple of large farms here too, where we will look for Singing Bush-lark, Cream-coloured Courser, Yellow-billed Kite and migrants.
+There are a couple of large farms here too, where we will look for Sociable Plover, Bimaculated Lark and Pallid Harrier, and various other migrants.
 A small breeding population of the localised Yemen Serin has been found at a dramatic site in the hills, where Bonelli’s Eagles and Striolated Buntings nest.

-The sun-drenched, azure, southern coastal wetlands are a magnet for a multitude of terns, waders, raptors and passerines, and are set against a backdrop of the splendid Dhofar Mountains.
-We regularly see up to 400 Steppe Eagles here along with smaller numbers of Greater Spotted and Eastern Imperial Eagles.
+The sun-drenched, southern coastal wetlands are a magnet for a multitude of terns, waders, raptors and passerines, and are set against a backdrop of the splendid Dhofar Mountains.
+We regularly see several hundred Steppe Eagles here along with smaller numbers of Greater Spotted and Eastern Imperial Eagles.
 Whilst Crested Honey Buzzards can be seen in Salalah town.

 Warm, sunny days are the norm, and by visiting at this time of year we avoid the very hot summer temperatures.
 Rain is rare at this time.
 The average maximum daytime temperature is around 25˚C. On some days breakfast will be taken at 8am, allowing time for productive pre-breakfast walks in hotel grounds.
 On other days breakfast will be at 7am so that we can get into the field earlier.
 Basic fitness is all that is required.
 Short walks will be taken on level ground at a sensible pace.
-Full days will be spent in the field, but on hotter days there will be a longer break in the middle of the day, with birding in the mornings and late afternoons.
+Full days will be spent in the field, but on hotter days there will be a longer break in the middle of the day.

 ACCOMMODATION AND FOOD

-Full board accommodation is provided, with five nights at the Majan Hotel near Muscat, two nights at the Qit-bit Hotel and four nights at the Hilton Hotel in Salalah and five nights at the Majan Hotel, Muscat.
+Full board accommodation is provided, with one night at the Majan Hotel in Muscat, two nights at the Qit-bit Hotel, four nights at the Hilton Hotel in Salalah and five nights at the Majan Hotel, Muscat.
 All hotels are of good or excellent standard, with good food, except at Qit-bit, which is simple but clean.
 All rooms are en suite.
-Picnic lunches will be the norm, although we will have lunch in restaurants on a couple of occasions.
+Picnic lunches will be the norm, although we will occasionally have lunch in restaurants.

 PRICE INCLUDES …..

-All birdwatching excursions with expert leader, full-board accommodation (starting with lunch on 21st, ending with lunch on 1st), soft drinks at meal times, local transport by mini-coach, boat trip, internal flights, international flights and airport taxes.
+All birdwatching excursions with expert leader, full-board accommodation (starting with lunch on 26th, ending with breakfast on 7th), soft drinks at meal times, bottled water throughout, local transport by mini-coach, internal flights and international flights.